FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Ask God for Disclosure & let Him Open Your Eyes

 The “treasures of darkness” are stored in—of all places—darkness!
 The “wealth of secret places” are hidden in—of all locations—“secret places.
 But that’s okay; because this means God’s treasures are surrounding us!
-And furthermore, it that means God is not trying to hide treasures from us; He’s hiding them for us!
+Furthermore, it means God is not trying to hide his treasures from us; He’s hiding them for us!

 (Illustration) Many years ago my dad visited Cambodia.
 While there, he found a rundown building in a floodplain area.
 He bought the dilapidated building along with a parcel of real estate for $10,000.
-My dad, 70 years-old at that time, saw something no one else saw, because months later he launched a construction project to house widows and orphans.
+My dad, a 70-year-old man at that time, saw something no one else saw because months later, he launched a construction project to house widows and orphans.
 Today, there is a village that surrounds a beautiful orphanage compound that houses 200 children and numerous widows.
 The property around it has since quadrupled in price!
 Not far from the orphanage, he built a Community Center for teaching the Bible and business skills.
-It includes a coffee shop that generates revenue for the ministry.
+It also includes a coffee shop that generates revenue for the ministry!
 How did these facilities emerge?
 They emerged when the Lord opened my dad’s eyes to see the “treasures of darkness and wealth stored in secret places.”
 He envisioned things nobody else could see.

-Folks, there are treasures all around you.
+Most people don’t realize this, but there are treasures all around them.
 They are just hidden!
 That’s why you must ask God to sharpen your vision and tune your hearing.
 Even now, the Lord may be trying to show you something that would otherwise be unseen, so you can claim what would otherwise be unclaimed.

 God says He has placed His treasure in “earthen vessels”—jars of clay (2 Corinthians 4:7).
 And I want the Holy Spirit to show me people that, to others, appear as lumps of coal, but deep within they will produce diamonds.